-Hollywood, Florida may be be the twelfth largest city in Florida with a population of 146,526, but it also has plenty of small town historic charm that makes it deserve a place on Florida Backroads Travel.
+Hollywood, Florida may be be the twelfth largest city in Florida with a population of 146,526, but it also has plenty of historic neighborhoods with small town charm.

 Burnham's work was the major influence on the layout and development of Chicago more than a century ago.

 Burnham's famous quote is "Make no little plans.
 They have no magic to stir men's blood and probably will not themselves be realized."